rtyle/upnp-connect/README.md

 If there are many devices, creation for some may fail.
 Initiate discovery again by opening the SmartApp settings and clicking Save.
 Repeat until all your devices are supported.
+Repeat again when new devices are added.

+For each hosted service implementing supported UPnP devices on your LAN, a special device named **UPnP (Connect) MAC** will be created to support events coming from its host where **MAC** is the MAC address of that host.
+If the IP address or port of such a service changes, initiate **UPnP (Connect)** discovery again to find it.
+Repeat until all your devices are supported again.

+The **UPnP (Connect)** SmartApp will never remove any of its created devices until the SmartApp is removed.
+This includes the special **UPnP (Connect) MAC** devices.
-You can remove any of the created devices but they will be recreated the next time you initiate **UPnP (Connect)** discovery.
+You can remove any of these manually if you want but if they still exist on your LAN they will be recreated the next time you initiate **UPnP (Connect)** discovery.